Myelin is critical for optimal brain function and mental health.

 It clearly does so much good, so it’s not too surprising that it also supports myelin formation.

-Research shows that long-term exercise improves memory by restoring myelin (47).
+Research shows that long-term exercise improves memory by increasing and restoring myelin (47).

-Running has also been shown to increase myelin and delay the progression of demyelination, and therefore delays the progression of Alzheimer’s disease (48).
+Running has also been shown to increase myelination and delay the progression of demyelination, and therefore delays the progression of Alzheimer’s disease (48).

-Lastly, researchers have found that exercise increases mitochondrial activity, which then increases myelination (49).
+Lastly, researchers have found that exercise increases mitochondrial activity, which then increases myelination in the brain (49).

 Many brain health experts recommend exercise as their number one piece of advice for optimal brain health.